BradenMccoy/indoor-nav-gui/README.md

 ### UI
 Our implemented features for our UI include a large view for the camera, which shows a warning stop sign for danger values greater than 5, and potential obstacles in black and white, where black objects are expected, and white objects are unexpected.
 Below this is an indicator of the collision radius, delineating in what range objects will be detected with the current camera angle.
 Next to this is an area that includes logs about the current location data, such as if a door is detected, and at what time with what distance.
 Lastly, at the bottom right there is a settings panel that allows the user to adjust various preferences with the program.

-A mockup of our UI is given in the UI documentation section below.
+A mockup and implementation of our UI is given in the UI documentation section below.

 ### Backend Improvements
 The for loop logic for setting each pixel's initial brightness was improved to not use any loops, and instead utilize `numpy` functions including `linspace()` and `tile()` in order to perform this more efficiently.
 This saves us from iterating through the entire camera height and width in order to set each brightness manually, saving on computation time.